Ontario Institute for Cancer Research: Ontario Institute for Cancer Research

 In May 2005 the Government of Ontario announced its intent to launch a new cancer research institute in the province.
 OCRN was asked to evolve into the new institute, which would later be named OICR.
 OICR was formally launched by Ontario Premier Dalton McGuinty in December 2005.
 OICR was designed to continue OCRN’s translational research programs while building new research capacity in the province.
 Thomas J. Hudson was appointed President and Scientific Director of OICR in June 2006 and Robert A. Phillips was appointed Deputy Director.
 Hudson consulted with the Ontario cancer research community and external experts to develop a strategic research plan for the Institute in 2006.
 In February 2007 the completed strategic plan was approved by the Ministry of Research and Innovation.
-Laszlo Radvanyi was appointed President and Scientific Director of OICR in May 2018.
-The current strategic plan is updated to reflect patient partnership as a priority.
+Laszlo Radvanyi served as President and Scientific Director of OICR from May 2018 until October, 2024.
+Longtime OICR Executives Christine Williams and Lincoln Stein were appointed the Institute’s Acting President and Acting Scientific Director in October 2024.

+The 2021-2026 strategic plan commits to integrating patient perspective and insight via patient partnership in cancer research.
 OICR is funded by the Ontario Ministry of Colleges, Universities, Research Excellence and Security.